Summer Student Program overview and FAQ

 What is Medical Biophysics?

 Medical Biophysics is an interdisciplinary medical research program.
-The program focuses on both basic and applied research related to cancer offering opportunities for investigation in a wide variety of projects.
-This often cuts across the conventional boundaries of biology, medicine, chemistry, physics, and engineering.
+The program focuses on both basic and applied cancer research, offering opportunities for investigation in a wide variety of projects.
+This often cuts across the conventional boundaries of biology, medicine, chemistry, physics, engineering, and computer science.

 What are some of the research foci offered at your Department?